JoshHutchison/Jedi-survival/README.md

 - tracking all the objects on the screen
 - movement of the stormtroopers
 - animation of the light sabre
-- Extra: force ability animations, multiple different types of bolts to deflect
+- Extra: force ability animations, multiple different types of bolts to deflect, moving the bolts while the map moves

 ## Wireframe